My Philosophy for Coaching & Recovery

 - I fully align with the principles of Health At Every Size® and the reality that you cannot judge the severity of someone's eating disorder or disordered eating by body size or weight.
 I also acknowledge the heartbreaking reality of how differently individuals are treated in our society, even by the eating disorder community at times, based on size and weight, and that this cannot be discounted or trivialized when individuals are terrified of weight gain or working to accept their current weight.
 I dream of and work for a culture where one’s weight, size and health are viewed as neutral to who we are.

-- As a recovery coach I see myself as a guide, while you are the expert on you, and you ultimately choose your own path for climbing to the top of the mountain.
-As your guide sometimes I will nudge you forwards and sometimes I will rest with you, and I will present different paths forward that I know of from my trainings and my own experience.
+- As a recovery coach I am simply a guide, while you are the expert of you, and you ultimately choose your own path for climbing to the top of the mountain.
+As your guide sometimes I will nudge you forwards and sometimes I will rest with you, and I will present different paths forward that I know of from my trainings and experience.
 However, it is your path and pace to choose.
-Part of my goal is to help you get more deeply in touch with your own inner compass.
+Part of my goal is to help you to get more deeply in touch with your own inner compass.